uhhhm/CS.11.05-Lab.5.1/README.md

 Explanation:
 1. getCountryTotalWastePerYear takes in the country to find its total waste per capita per year in kg
-2. getCountriesWithHighestPovertyPercentage returns an array of countries with the highest % of it's population living in poverty
+2. getCountriesWithHighestPovertyPercentage returns an array of countries with the highest % of its population living in poverty
 3. getCountriesWithHighConfidence returns an array of countries where the confidence of its food waste data is high
 4. getCountryWithMostWastePerCapita returns the country with the highest total waste per capita per year in kg

+## Extension

+If the miscellaneous methods have also been completed, I encourage you to explore the dataset on your own in the Explore class.
+The arrays can be initialised by calling the setUp() method.
+See what you can come up with!
+If you're stuck, maybe create a method to find the country associated with those minimum and maximum values for one of the metrics to start.

 # Dataset